Durisvk/senegraph/README.md

 Do you like **Microservices**?
 Do you like **GraphQL**?

 Me too!
-Let me then propose this simple plugin for *HapiJS* to you.
+Let me then propose this simple plugin for *HapiJS* and *Express Middleware* to you.
 It's fairly simple and flexible tool for creating API endpoints.

 ### Installation:
 ```